Skip to content

 daytona snapshot create my-awesome-snapshot --dockerfile ./Dockerfile

-1. Navigate to Daytona Registries ↗
+1. Go to Daytona Registries ↗

-2. Click Add Registry and select your provider
+2. Click Add Registry and select your provider:

-3. Fill in the visible fields
+3. Enter the required fields

-4. Navigate to Daytona Snapshots ↗
+4. Go to Daytona Snapshots ↗

 5. Click Create Snapshot